Saturday, October 15, 2016

 Roy Rogers' daughter Cheryl Rogers Barnett added to the conversation that Ben and Harry Jr., as well as stuntman Richard Farnsworth, would occasionally mind her on movie sets when she was little, and "They were fine young men."
 I enjoyed remembering her comment while watching them on screen in this film.

 3 GODFATHERS is available on DVD, VHS, and via Amazon streaming.
-It also turns up from time to time on Turner Classic Movies, and in fact it's on the schedule three times in the next few weeks.
+It also turns up from time to time on Turner Classic Movies, especially during the Christmas season.

 5 Comments: